 The town also has a great deal to offer both the casual and serious shopper, with five shopping centres and a large open market square, from which radiate many little side streets and alleyways, full of unique and unusual shops.

 Cambridge is notoriously short of places to stay so book early, once the colleges have closed for the summer you can stay in the halls-of-residence at reasonable prices. (see college site and accommodation www.cam.ac.uk).
 There is also plenty of bed and breakfast accommodation in the villages surrounding Cambridge, and at more reasonable rates than in Cambridge itself.

 |Peas Hill, Cambridge, CB2 3AD - Tel: 0871 226 8006|

 Cambridge is a vibrant city centre with a large and comprehensive shopping centre, plus several open park areas, gardens, museums and colleges to visit.
-A great place for sight seeing, punting along the river Cam, walking tours, bicycle tours or open top bus tours.
+A great place for sight seeing, punting along the river Cam, or taking a walking tour, cycle tour or open top bus tour.